BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
+i first pulled the empty list from the dom and then created a forEach loop that
+created an "li" for every animalSighting, then assigned the innerHTML of that newly created "li"
+with the seed data of the animal sighting
 ```

 **NOTE**: The `data-id` attribute is a custom property known as a "dataset attribute".
 They're useful for adding additional data to the DOM that doesn't have any effect on CSS of what the user sees - they're purely meant as tools for Javascript developers.
 We'll use this `data-id` attribute in the next deliverable.